 Being involved in our community is important to us, so we participate in events such as the Relay for Life and elementary school science nights.
 At Relay for Life in 2018, we raised almost $1000 for cancer research.
 Our robot and drive team lead the first lap of the annual event, and we continue to demo our robot throughout the day.
 We also show off our robot at the three elementary schools in our district during their science fairs and activity nights, and at the middle school regularly.

 Most Significant Challenge Overcome

-FRobotics has experienced rapid growth this year, and it is a constant challenge to keep the team organized and focused.
+FRobotics has experienced rapid growth in the past few years, and it is a constant challenge to keep the team organized and focused.
 The team works hard to make sure everyone is welcome and has an equal opportunity to be involved and contribute to team success.

 Robot and Game Strategy

 In 2018, our focus was primarily offensive.
 Our goal was to effectively and efficiently place PowerUp cubes on the scale, while working with our alliance partners to score in the scale and exchange.

 In 2019, we are planning to compete in the Miami Valley Regional and Greater Pittsburgh Regional.
 We hope to succeed in these competitions, as well as continue to be a positive impact on our community at home.